Loading...

 Prefer wider stops, lower risk, and the flexibility to hold positions longer.

-My Funded Futures is the more affordable choice at $107 for their $50K challenge, versus $125 at Alpha Futures (plus a $149 activation fee once funded).
+My Funded Futures is the more affordable choice at $75 for their $50K challenge, versus $125 at Alpha Futures (plus a $149 activation fee once funded).
+The My Funded Futures price reflects their 40% discount.

 Alpha Futures gives you 90% of your trading profits versus 80% at My Funded Futures.
 In practice, if you earn $2,000 in a payout cycle, you would receive $1800 from Alpha Futures and $1600 from My Funded Futures — a $200 difference per $2,000 earned.